Engee documentation

 rn main User experience

-i important Support for working with external equipment in Engee
+i important Support for working with external hardware in Engee

-Any engineer involved in data analysis, developing and validating control algorithms, or building software applications knows how inconvenient it is to leave the main development environment to capture or transmit signals and data to their instrument or device under test.
-Of course, we know this too - and have done the hard work for you to make client-server application and hardware friends.
+Any engineer who analyzes data, develops and verifies control algorithms, or creates software applications knows how inconvenient it is to leave the main development environment in order to capture or transmit signals and data to his device or the device under test.
+Of course, we also know about this, and we have done a great job for you to make a client-server application friendly with the hardware.
 And we did it!

-Now Engee supports working with hardware connected to your computer.
-Various protocols, interfaces and hardware are supported, such as:
+Now Engee supports working with the hardware connected to your computer.
+Various protocols, interfaces, and hardware are supported, such as:

-Support is available both as blocks in the library and as software control functions.
+Support is available as in blocks in the library, and in the form of software control functions.
 The list of supported hardware and interfaces is constantly expanding.
-Install the latest version of the hardware support package to keep up to date with changes.
+Install the latest version of the hardware support package to keep up to date with the changes.

 image2